 Students apply separately to and are admitted by the two schools under their respective admissions procedures and standards.
 Students may elect a dual degree program at the time of initial application to both schools, or they may apply to one school after having enrolled in the other; however, only credits earned after Law School enrollment count toward the JD degree.
 The Law School requires that students take the first year of the JD curriculum as a unit exclusively in the Law School.
 Find details of each dual degree program in the Rules of the Law School.
 Tuition rates and fees for each program vary, depending on whether the student is doing the dual degree at the University of Colorado-Boulder campus or at another campus.
 Students interested in pursuing a dual degree should contact the registrar's office and the relevant program advisor.

 The Law School offers a program of law study that leads to a Juris Doctor degree with an emphasis in taxation.
 The program signifies tax law experience beyond that normally obtained by law graduates, but not as extensive as that obtained in a Masters of Taxation degree program.

-Students must earn at least 95 credit hours (89 are required for the JD) with at least 18 of the credits in taxation.
+Students must earn at least 92 credit hours (89 are required for the JD) with at least 18 of the credits in taxation.
 These 18 hours must include:

 Students must receive at least a B in the business school course or in the Public Finance course to count for Law School credit.
-The business school or Public Finance courses will be treated as pass/fail courses for the Law School transcript; that is, these courses will count toward the 95 hours required for the degree, but will not be taken into account in computing a law student's grade point average.
+The business school or Public Finance courses will be treated as pass/fail courses for the Law School transcript; that is, these courses will count toward the 92 hours required for the degree, but will not be taken into account in computing a law student's grade point average.